 Mei-fung Woo, “Writing’s Other: Bring-forth our poetic encounter within sites of literature.”
 AUT: School of Art and Design.

 Tekweni Chaitaira, “An intercultural reading of Esther.”
 AUT: Faculty of Culture and Society.

 Jonathan Hoskin, “Invoking mystical encounter of God: in the clearing with Heidegger.”
 AUT: Faculty of Culture and Society.

 Master of Theology.
 Tekweni Chataira, “The relationship of Naomi and Ruth: A Narrative Analysis of the Biblical Text.”, Laidlaw Graduate School.

 Distinction.
 Master of Theology.
 Hilary Johnston, “The terror of liminality: A study of Phyllis Trible’s Metaphorical Appropriation of the Jacob at the Jabbok Narrative as a Metaphor for Wrestling with Scripture and Feminism.”, Laidlaw Graduate School, 2017.

 Distinction.
 Master of Theology.
 Jonathan Hoskin, “White Spaces: A fragmentary theological encounter”, [dissertation].
 Laidlaw Graduate School, 2017.

 Amanda Pilbrow.
-“Faith and Sexuality.”, Carey Graduate School.
+“Faith, Sexuality and Wholeness in Aotearoa New Zealand: 7 LGB Narratives.”, Carey Graduate School.

-Paula Simpson, “Beyond John: Exploring the gospel as mystical theatre.”, Laidlaw Graduate School.
+Paula Simpson, “Beyond John: Exploring the gospel of John as theatre.”, Laidlaw Graduate School.